-"So, this is my last studio, it´s at the yard of my house, just in front of the beach in the Mediterranean coast.
-I don´t have all my gear in there otherwise would be too messy I just bring something when I need to use it, but this is pretty much what I use for my productions."
+"So, this is my last studio.
+It´s at the yard of my house, just in front of the beach on the Mediterranean coast.
+I don´t have all my gear in here - it would be too messy - so I just bring something when I need to use it.
+But this is pretty much what I use for my productions."

 Allen & Heath ZED-R16

-"I work with Ableton live and Reason via Rewire through an Allen & Heath ZED-R16 analog mixer, i use Native Instruments Komplete and hundreds of plug-ins but i mostly work recording my own samples and live instruments using many different analog signal flow machines as you´ll see."
+"I work with Ableton Live and Reason via ReWire through an Allen & Heath ZED-R16 analogue mixer.
+I use Native Instruments Komplete and hundreds of plug-ins, but I mostly work recording my own samples and live instruments using many different analogue signal flow machines."

 Vintage mixers and tape machines

-"I have a quite big cassette players-recorders collection but those are the last i used for the album.
+"I have a quite big cassette player/recorder collection.
 I like music and sound to tell a story, to feel organic and alive.

-"For me, the best way to reach that is by using old hardware and analog formats, there´s nothing better than a 20 or 30 years old dusty cassette tape that has been used hundreds of time, what you find there sometimes it´s just amazing, sounds haunting and mysterious.
+"For me, the best way to do that is by using old hardware and analogue formats.
+There´s nothing better than a 20- or 30-year-old dusty cassette tape that has been used hundreds of times.
+What you find there... sometimes it´s just amazing, haunting and mysterious.

-"That old yamaha mixer is a true gem, you can´t believe how beautiful their equalization sounds and it even has an amazing build-in spring reverb and a drum machine!
-I use it all the time, most of the time the sound goes through it before it goes through my main mixer and Ableton."
+"That old Yamaha mixer is a true gem.
+You can´t believe how beautiful its equalization sounds and it even has an amazing built-in spring reverb and a drum machine!
+I use it all the time; most of the time the sound goes through it before it goes through my main mixer and Ableton."

-"The Nord Wave is wicked too, i use it mainly for my live sets since i can import my studio sounds to it, my friend Pional recommended me this synth and it was indeed a great idea."
+"The Nord Wave is wicked too.
+I use it mainly for my live sets since I can import my studio sounds to it.
+My friend Pional recommended this synth and it was indeed a great idea [to get one]."

-"The Korg M1 is one of my favorite synths ever, a total classic.
-I use to work a lot with the virtual version but the real synth is justunbelievable, although it is one of the first digital synths the sound is much better in the hardware version.
+"The Korg M1 is one of my favourite synths ever, a total classic.
+I used to work a lot with the virtual version but the real synth is just unbelievable.
+Although it was one of the first digital synths the sound is much better in the hardware version.

 Maschine and Virus

-"My Access Virus 3 is also a great piece of hardware and you can see in that picture a Native Instrukments Mikro Maschine which I use as a drum controller, I always prefer to play the beats myself to give it a real feeling."
+"My Access Virus 3 is also a great piece of hardware and you can see in that picture a Native Instruments Mikro Maschine which I use as a drum controller.
+I always prefer to play the beats myself to give real feeling."

-"The Roland 707 is probably my favorite drum machine along with the SP12 and the Oberheim dmx, It's really a different experience to make beats with hardware drum machines than write asequencewith midi and definitely more interesting for me."
+"The Roland 707 is probably my favourite drum machine along with the SP12 and the Oberheim DMX.
+It's really a different experience to make beats with hardware drum machines than write a sequence with MIDI, and definitely more interesting for me."

 Old Casios and a parrot

-"I love an old casio.
+"I love an old Casio.
 I use them a lot, not only for synth sounds but for drum sounds.
-Microkorg and microsampler up there and a lovely fake parrot from Playa del Carmen, Mexico, which fits great with the cheesy Scarface-Miami-like wallpaper.
-Don´t judge me, it just works for me!
+My MicroKorg and MicroSampler are up there along with a lovely fake parrot from Playa del Carmen, Mexico, which fits great with the cheesy Scarface Miami-like wallpaper.
+Don´t judge me - it just works for me!
 Haha!"

 Weird old machine

-"This is an old weird piece of hardware which has keyboard casio-like sounds, a cassette, microphone and radio integrated!
+"This is an old weird piece of hardware which has Casio keyboard-like sounds, a cassette deck, a microphone and a radio integrated!
 Bizarre.
 I love it."

-"I play lot of guitars in my tracks and also converted that guitar into a MIDI guitar.
-Plus, I also use the You Rock midi guitar which is pretty awesome.
-The other little machine I love is the Suzuki Q-chord, the last version of the classic Omnichord a very special and fun instrument to use."
+"I play a lot of guitars in my tracks and also converted that guitar into a MIDI guitar.
+Plus, I also use the You Rock MIDI guitar which is pretty awesome.
+The other little machine I love is the Suzuki Q-chord, the last version of the classic Omnichord.
+It's a very special and fun instrument to use."

-"I also have a set up based around recording to VHS which I used a lot on my album.
-I love the texture of the VHS, you can get quite amazing sounds by bouncing the sound into really damaged VHS tapes."
+"I also have a setup based around recording to VHS which I used a lot on my album.
+I love the texture of the VHS - you can get quite amazing sounds by bouncing the sound onto really damaged VHS tapes."